mbodenhamer/yatr/docs/cli.rst

 ``--render``
 ~~~~~~~~~~~~

 The ``--render`` command renders a Jinja2 template file using the macros defined by a yatrfile.
-This can be useful in certain cases where it is desirable to have scripts or configuration files that always contain the latest values for things such as version numbers whenever a task is run, which can be stored and modified in one central location whenever they need to be updated.
-For example, suppose you have the following template for a Dockerfile named ``Dockerfile.j2``:
+For example, suppose one has the following template for a Dockerfile named ``Dockerfile.j2``:

 .. literalinclude:: ../tests/example/render/Dockerfile.j2